 A couple of months ago, I wrote up my thoughts on developing mobile applications for business.
-In short, I believe that creating web apps designed for mobile use makes more business sense than creating platform specific applications.
-I’d like to go one step further and explain how this concept works from an architecture perspective.
+In short, I believe that creating web apps designed for mobile use makes more business sense than creating platform-specific applications.
+I’d like to go one step further and explain how this concept works from an architectural perspective.

 First, you must understand n-Tier architecture.
 While this sounds like a complicated technical term, I assure you that it’s relatively simple and makes sense from a business perspective.
 In short, n-Tier architecture breaks an application up into separate layers, or tiers.
 Typically, there’s a presentation layer (what you see in the browser), an application layer (your business logic), and a database layer (data storage).

 How does this apply to mobile web applications?
 Applications built with n-Tier architecture let you create multiple presentation layers for each application.
 That means one application could have 3 different presentation layers, each optimized for different devices.
 For example, take a look at the image below: